yuanxzo/Dispersion/README.md

 **This module is used to calculate Rayleigh surface wave dispersion curve and dispersion function value and other related content.**

 ## Introduction
-1. This module contains two forward algorithms:
+1. This module contains three forward algorithms:
     - Fast vector-transfer algorithm, corresponding to the prefix of program name: FVTA,
-    - Generalized reflection and transmission coefficient algorithm, corresponding prefix: GRTA.
+    - Generalized reflection and transmission coefficient algorithm, corresponding to the prefix of program name: GRTA,
+    - Modified Thomson-Haskell algorithm，corresponding to the prefix of program name：Haskell.

     But only FVTA can be used to get the complete Rayleigh wave dispersion curves.

 2. This module contains the following subroutines: